-Marc Jacobs Daisy has been delighting noses since 2007, and in that time the original has been joined by a multitude of flankers that have all developed on the original scent.
+Daisy scents have been delighting noses since 2007, and in that time the original has been joined by a multitude of flankers that have all been developed with the foundations firmly ground on the original scent.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 By adding their unique spin on the base aroma, the newcomers each make the scent their own.

 For the customer though, it can be a minefield of variations that make it hard to choose the perfect one.

 In this review, we’ll look at the original and eleven of its best flankers of Daisy perfumes to give an impression of their qualities and drawbacks.

 Our Top Picks from the Marc Jacobs Daisy Collection